daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Emerged From the Obelisk
 * Flies Faster Than a Bullet
 * Masters Spells
-* Speaks for the Land
+* Parle au Nom de la Terre

 **Ability Selection Guidelines**